 Each equity share ofRs.
 10.00 fully paid up.

 There was no change in nature of Business of the Company during the year under review.

-During the year under review, no amount was allocated for transfer to reserve.
-Previous year the company has transferred Rs.
-50,00,000 (Rupees Fifty Lakh Only) to General Reserve from Profit and Loss Account.
+During the year under review, Rs.
+1,30,00,000/- (Rs.
+One Crore Thirty Lacs) was allocated for transfer to reserve.
+Previous year the company has not transferred any amount to General Reserve from Profit and Loss Account.

 a.
 Performance and Prospects